apsnes/apsnes/README.md

 Hi there! 🐰<br/>

-🌱 I’m a software engineer who loves crafting smart, elegant solutions to tricky problems.<br/>
+🌱 I’m a software engineer who loves crafting efficient, elegant solutions to tricky problems.<br/>
-🚀 My expertise lies in object-oriented programming, with a strong focus on languages like C# and Java.<br/>
+🚀 My expertise lies in object-oriented programming, with a strong focus on languages like C# and Java, though i often undertake projects in other languages and enjoy programming with Python.<br/>
-💭 Feel free to explore my repositories and share your thoughts or suggestions — collaboration is always welcome! 😄
+💭 Collaboration is always welcome! 😄